qiaeru/phpbb-language-fr/language/fr/README.md

 Authors
 -------

-Get all the information about authors in the [AUTHORS.md] [1] file.
+You can get all the information about authors in the [AUTHORS.md] [1] file.

 Version
 -------

-Get all the information about version in the [VERSION.md] [2] file.
+You can get all the information about version in the [VERSION.md] [2] file.

 Support
 -------

-To ask for help, report bugs or to contribute fixes and improvements, you are free to post a new topic [in the appropriate section from the official forum software website] [3].
+You are free to post a new topic [in the Discussion/Support section] [3] to obtain free support, report issues, or contribute fixes and improvements.

+Please note you have to [create an account] [4] and login on the official forum software website to be able to post a new topic.

 Documentation
 -------------